< Back to Anderson, IN Family Lawyers page

 Whatever you exact situation or needs, a mediation lawyer at GDS Law Group, LLP is here to help.
 We want to put our years of experience in family matters and mediation to work for you.
 We can help you prepare for a successful mediation conference, whether this was your first choice or not.
 We can advise you on how to get the most out of mediation, making it both productive and cost-effective.
 If mediation fails, we are also ready to represent you in court regarding your divorce, child custody, or child support.

 When Family Mediation Is Useful

 Family law mediation is most helpful when you and the other party are willing to communicate, are relatively in agreement on the important issues, and are willing to compromise.
 If you and the other party have a difficult time maintaining a conversation without it becoming a heated argument, mediation may not be an appropriate avenue.
-If you and the other party have significantly different ideas on how to resolve the issues are one or both of you are unable to compromise, it is best to speak with an attorney about resolving the issues in court.
+If you and the other party have significantly different ideas on how to resolve the issues are one or both of you are unable to compromise, it is best to speak with a family mediation attorney about resolving the issues in court.

 Family Court Mediation May Be Required